ajejoseph22/lotr-sdk/README.md

 ### Authentication

-To use ALL the features of the LOTR SDK, you need to provide an accessToken.
+To use ALL the features of the LOTR SDK, you need to provide an `accessToken`.
 That token is available for free on the [One API](https://the-one-api.dev/sign-up) website once you sign up.
 If you are accessing only the `Book` interface, you can skip this step.
-However, if you intend to use this SDK to access the `Character`, `Movie`, `Quote` or `Chapter` interfaces, you will need to provide an accessToken.
+However, if you intend to use this SDK to access the `Character`, `Movie`, `Quote` or `Chapter` interfaces, you will need to provide an `accessToken`.

 ### Quick Start